liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ---
 layout: post
 title: "The curious case of the query that gets slower the fewer elements it affects"
-date: 2018-01-04
+date: 2018-02-27
 author: Tobias Pfeiffer
-tags: elixir postgresql performance benchee
+tags: elixir postgresql performance benchee indexes
 ---

 Once on a wonderful Berlin winter day I was thinking of nothing evil when